Cars Brands that start with B

 Berg Logo

-Hart O. Berg was born in Cleveland, Ohio, USA, and in 1902 founded an automobile company under his name.
-In 1904 she created BERG CARS with a 24 hp engine.
+Hart O. Berg was born in Cleveland, Ohio, USA, and founded an automobile company under his name in 1902.
+In 1904, it created the BERG CARS automobile with a 24 hp engine.
 It had a removable roof that was used as a trunk.
-Distributed in several cities – New York, Chicago, Detroit, and Philadelphia.
-In 1905, the New York-based Worthington Automobile Company acquired the brand but closed it down a year later.
+It was distributed in several cities – New York, Chicago, Detroit, and Philadelphia.
+In 1905, the Worthington Automobile Company of New York purchased the brand but closed it a year later.

 Berkeley Cars Ltd